SamiAchnine/Achnine-CTI110-FinalProject/README.md

 - [Mozilla Developer Resources - box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/box-shadow) - box-shadow is really cool, and I noticed a very subtle drop shadow from each box in the original image, so learning how to use box-shadow is important to make that happen in the final page.
 This page is helpful in seeing how many parameters you need.
 - [CSS Trick - Font Kerning](https://css-tricks.com/almanac/properties/f/font-kerning/) - Kerning is an important part of typeface design, and despite the fact that, in the end, I didn't need to change the kerning for any text, knowing how to modify the font kerning in HTML is very helpful.
 Glad I learned this.
 - [How to make a fixed footer in CSS - W3Schools](https://www.w3schools.com/howto/howto_css_fixed_footer.asp) - At the very end of the project, I realized that my footer was all wrong and messed up, so I ended up sticking it back to where it belonged.
 This page was very helpful in finding the right CSS rules to implement.
+- [CSS Grid Generator](https://cssgridgenerator.io/) - I tried using Flexboxes to make the CSS layout, but since Kira's box is longer than all the others, I had to make a grid.
+The code this site made was absolutely amazing in helping me make the site, and in all, after implementing the grid, work sped up by many times.

 ## Author